evidlabel/hudoc/docs/technical-details.md

 ## RSS Parsing

 The `parse_rss_file` function uses `xml.etree.ElementTree` to parse RSS feeds, extracting subsite-specific document IDs (e.g., `itemid` for ECHR, `greviosectionid` for GREVIO, `ecrmlid` for ECRML) from link fragments.
 It handles malformed XML and missing fields gracefully.
+Subsite is auto-detected from the URL in the RSS file.

 ## Document Downloading